Wow, crossing the Southern Alps.

 route description | Harper Pass, Canterbury/West Coast

-From Windy Point carpark and bus shelter there’s a swing bridge across the Boyle River from where you head up the wide Hope Valley to Hope Kiwi Lodge.
+From Windy Point carpark and bus shelter in the east there’s a swing bridge across the Boyle River from where you head up the wide Hope Valley to Hope Kiwi Lodge.
 Then it’s over to Lake Sumner although you don’t get more than an odd glimpse of it and up the flattish Hurunui Valley to the actual Harper Pass, not much climbing required.
 It’s steeper on the West Coast side and the top of the Taramakau River valley has been severely affected by flooding in January 2013, ie, you need to cross the river a few times to get around some slips.
 Past Locke Stream Hut the valley flattens out somewhat but there are still river crossings required, the river is normally deep enough but it sure could be dangerous if the river is up at all.

 huts | Harper Pass, Canterbury/West Coast

-Unlike the Great Walk hut situation you can camp basically anywhere, and for nothing, with the exception of directly outside Hope Kiwi Lodge, a serviced hut.
+Unlike the Great Walk hut situation, you can camp basically anywhere, and for nothing, with the exception of directly outside Hope Kiwi Lodge, a serviced hut.

-Here’s most of the huts you will encounter:
+Here are most of the huts you will encounter:

 Tramping times | Harper Pass, Canterbury/West Coast